-Lubricant and/or spermicide can be used with the female condom to improve comfort and effectiveness.
+Lubricant or spermicide can be used with the female condom to improve comfort and effectiveness.
 During intercourse, the penis will enter the condom without making any direct contact with the vagina.
-After intercourse, twist the outer ring of the condom, and pull it out of the vagina very gently, being careful not to spill any semen.
-While the female condom can be inserted up to eight hours before intercourse, the condom should be removed immediately following ejaculation and should not be reused.
-Also, never use a male condom in addition to a female condom, as the friction could cause both birth control methods to break and fail.
+Twist the outer ring of the condom after intercourse, and pull it out of the vagina gently being careful not to spill any semen.
+The female condom can be inserted up to eight hours before intercourse.
+It should be removed immediately following ejaculation and should not be reused.
+According to AVERTing HIV and AIDS, you should never use a male condom in addition to a female condom.
+The friction could cause both birth control methods to break and fail.

 Like the male condom, the female condom is very effective when used correctly and consistently.
-The United States Centers for Disease Control and Prevention (CDC) says female condoms are 79 to 95 percent effective in preventing pregnancy, only slightly less effective than male condoms.
+The Centers for Disease Control and Prevention (CDC) says that the use failure rate is 21 percent.
+It’s only slightly less effective than male condoms.